Hello Planning Mashers!

-Stencils can also help you draw and setup easily your monthly spreads, such as monthly log and habit tracker (I mean this amazing Bullet Journal essential stencil set).
+Stencils can also help you draw and set up easily your monthly spreads, such as monthly log and habit tracker (I mean this amazing Bullet Journal essential stencil set).

 Follow A “Plan With Me”

 Another easy way to speed up your planning process is to follow a plan with me video.
-These videos already give you a thought through setup with exact step by step instructions and certain themes.
+These videos already give you a thought-through setup with exact step-by-step instructions and certain themes.

-Use Simplified Journal
+Use A Simplified Journal

-If you don’t have time at all, but still want a Bullet Journal – try some simplified journals.
-It’s actually a mix between a Bullet Journal and pre-made planner.
+If you don’t have time at all but still want a Bullet Journal – try some simplified journals.
+It’s actually a mix between a Bullet Journal and a pre-made planner.
 These journals take away the time you need to spend on setting up your monthly spreads, but leave enough space for you to explore and get the best from the Bullet Journal planning system.

-It already has these pages made: key, year at a glance, yearly statistics tracker, monthly log, monthly habit tracker, two types of weekly spreads, password page and mindfulness page.
+It already has these pages made: key, year at a glance, yearly statistics tracker, monthly log, monthly habit tracker, two types of weekly spreads, password page, and mindfulness page.
 With all these pages, it also has enough space to customize it the way you wish.

-The rest 60 pages of the journal are empty dotted pages for you to fill them out at will.
+The rest 60 pages of the journal are empty dotted pages for you to fill out at will.
 I’d say this journal is a bit less customizable than the Scribbles That Matter Bullet Planner, but it’s still a good option.

-Hope this post was useful, if you find it so, please share!
+Hope this post was useful; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.